Cosmic-Ide/Cosmic-IDE/docs/plugin-architecture.md

 }
 ```

 Always register the returned `Disposable` with `PluginContext`.
-The runtime also unregisters by
+The runtime unregisters by owner id
-owner id during unload, but explicit disposal keeps resource ownership clear and handles partial
+during unload, but explicit disposal keeps resource ownership clear and handles partial activation
-activation failures.
+failures.

 Priority is a selection mechanism, not a load order.
 A provider should use the lowest priority that
 expresses its precedence: